Why gulping down H2O is good for the mouth

 Flush everything away

 After you eat, food particles can lodge in your teeth and the back of the throat.
 To keep your mouth feeling clean, try to drink a glass of water after every meal.
 It will wash down everything, and your mouth will essentially be a cleansed palette.
 After drinking a can of soda or a cup of coffee, drinking water becomes especially important, as it helps to rid your mouth of the acid that these drinks leave on your teeth.
 If you go straight to your toothbrush after indulging, you may actually be causing more harm than good because your teeth are sensitive from the acid.
 If you are prone to dry mouth, rinsing everything down with a glass of water is even more important.

-Kill bacteria with a little salt
+Knock Out bacteria with a little salt

-Mixing warm water and salt is one of the best ways to kill bacteria in your mouth.
+Mixing warm water and salt is one of the best ways to reduce bacteria in your mouth.
 Gargling with this natural mixture can help avoid bad breath, tonsil stones and other throat and mouth illnesses.
 It may not taste the best, but when you realize the potential of this saltwater mixture, it will be worthwhile.
 When making this mixture, don’t be skimpy with the salt.
 The saltier, the better, so add as much as you can handle.
 Try doing this rinse a couple times a week to prevent any mouth issues.